-\begin{defn} A $\mathbb R$-nil vector $v$ on an exploded manifold is a vector which acts as a zero derivation on any $\C\infty1$, $\mathbb R$-valued function. \end{defn}
+\begin{defn} A $\mathbb R$--nil vector $v$ on an exploded manifold is a vector which acts as a zero derivation on any $\C\infty1$, $\mathbb R$--valued function. \end{defn}

-There is a canonical complex structure on the $\mathbb R$-nil vectors at a point so that $(Jv)(\tilde z)=i(v\tilde z)$.
-The $\mathbb R$-nil vectors at a point are always the complex linear span of the integral vectors.
-Clearly derivatives always send $\mathbb R$-nil vectors to $\mathbb R$-nil vectors, and such derivative maps are always complex with respect to the canonical complex structure on $\mathbb R$-nil vectors.
+There is a canonical complex structure on the $\mathbb R$--nil vectors at a point so that $(Jv)(\tilde z)=i(v\tilde z)$, and the $\mathbb R$--nil vectors at a point are always the complex-linear span of the integral vectors.
+Clearly, derivatives always send $\mathbb R$--nil vectors to $\mathbb R$--nil vectors, and such derivative maps are always complex with respect to the canonical complex structure on $\mathbb R$--nil vectors.

-The bundle of $\mathbb R$-nil vectors on a strata of an exploded manifold have a canonical flat connection, which is the connection which preserves the canonical complex structure and the lattice of integral vectors--- so a constant $\mathbb R$-nil vector field may be written as some sum of complex numbers times integral vector fields.
+The bundle of $\mathbb R$--nil vectors on a stratum of an exploded manifold have a canonical flat connection: the connection preserving the canonical complex structure and the lattice of integral vectors.
+So, a constant $\mathbb R$--nil vector-field is some sum of complex numbers times integral vector-fields.

 \